Seddryck/NBi.Gremlin/README.md

 The list of bugs and feature's requests for NBi.Gremlin is hosted on [GitHub](https://github.com/Seddryck/NBi.Gremlin/issues)

 ## Continuous Integration ##
-A continuous integration service is available on [AppVeyor](https://ci.appveyor.com/project/Seddryck/nbi.gremlin) Note that all the tests are not executed on this environment due to limitations in the availability of some components.
+A continuous integration service is available on [AppVeyor](https://ci.appveyor.com/project/Seddryck/nbi.gremlin).

 Artefact provided by this CI: